wagtail/wagtail/docs/advanced_topics/images/feature_detection.rst

 Rustface
 ~~~~~~~~

-Rustface_ is python library with prebuilt wheel files provided for Linux and macOS.
+Rustface_ is Python library with prebuilt wheel files provided for Linux and macOS.
 Although implemented in Rust it is pip-installable:

  .. code-block:: console